We check your employment income is correct so you get the right amount.

 - care arrangements for anyone in your care, including your children

-- your work status
+- your work status and income your earn

 You also need to tell us if:

 - you’re leaving the country, temporarily or permanently

 - your income or assets change, including your partner's income and assets